-Approximately four weeks after the completed application has been submitted to OptomCAS, SCCO will begin the process of evaluation.
+Once an application is submitted in OptomCAS, it takes approximately 2-3 weeks for OptomCAS to verify the application and release it to SCCO.
+Once we receive the application, applicants are given the ability to pay the \$75 Supplemental Fee, which initiates the process of evaluation.
 Though not a mandatory requirement, letters of recommendation will be available to SCCO through OptomCAS.
-OAT scores are automatically processed and become available from the testing center within two weeks after the exam.
+OAT scores are automatically processed and become available from the testing center within three weeks after the exam.
 The admissions procedure begins with a screening of each applicant's scholastic qualifications including the college record and the OAT scores.
 The goal is to select students who are academically capable of completing the Doctor of Optometry program.

 Next, the applicant's personal qualifications are reviewed, since the study and practice of optometry requires great responsibility, maturity, ethics, devotion, intellectual curiosity and social commitment.
 Letters of recommendation, essays and extracurricular activities are evaluated.
 Candidates will be invited to campus for interviews dependent upon their academic and professional potential credentials.
 Interviews will begin in the fall and will be completed early in the spring.
 The interview enables SCCO and the applicant to learn more about each other.
 Additionally, the interview process endeavors to appraise such personal qualities as responsiveness, warmth, social situation adjustment, the communication of clear and concise ideas, maturity and career motivation.
 Should an applicant successfully interview, a provisional acceptance is offered pending successful completion of a routine criminal background check.